 - The authors claimed that the study was double blinded, but because of the the way the study was constructed it was not blinded to either the patient or the clinician.

 Weight loss is rather simple.
-Calories burned has to exceed calories taken in.
+In general, average calories burned has to exceed average calories consumed.
 Eat less.
 Burn more.
 Your choice.
 If you’re looking for the miracle weight loss, other than the mythical placebo effect (you think it’s going to work so maybe you eat less or walk more, who knows), it’s not going to do anything for you.
 Walk a couple of miles.
 Quit eating those potato chips.
 That’s my expert recommendation!